Jack-w-DOS/PDP-2020/README.md

 ```
 Note: the default filter is zero indexed, so `0` will trigger the first filter.

 Sorting on load can be done through URL parameters.
-The URL '...?filter=accessories&sort=price&order=asc' will show all accessories, with a descending price sort.
+The URL `...?filter=accessories&sort=price&order=asc` will show all accessories, with a descending price sort.